harlo/CompassExpress/README.md

 1.	`dutils/setup.sh`
 1. Follow the prompts

-Upon successful installation, two new scripts should be generated: `run.sh` and `shutdown.sh`.
+Upon successful installation, three new scripts should be generated: `run.sh`, `shutdown.sh`, and `update.sh`.

 ### Usage